-Cars that pick up Archway Students: Enter campus at northeast corner of the school parking lot.
+Cars that pick up Archway Students: Drive south on 94th Street and enter campus at northeast corner of the school parking lot.
+Use both A and B lanes.

 - Pick-Up Time: Kindergarten, first and second grades: 2:50 p.m.
 Third, fourth, and fifth grades: 3:15 p.m.
-Do not arrive before 2:45 p.m. or 3:10 p.m. due to staggered pick up times. - Pick-Up Place: South side of building, outside the multi-purpose room (MPR)

-Put your BLUE family placard on the driver's side visor so staff can enter your child's name and class into the electronic dismissal system.
+Do not arrive before 2:45 p.m. or 3:10 p.m. due to staggered pick up times. - Pick-Up Place: South side of building, outside the multi-purpose room (MPR) - Put your BLUE family placard on the driver's side visor so staff can enter your child's name and class into the electronic dismissal system.
 Your child will then be called from their classroom to report to the pick-up lanes where they will be loaded into your car.
 Do not switch lanes after you have entered the line since your child will report to the original lane identified.